webhintio/hint/packages/hint/docs/user-guide/further-configuration/browser-context.md

 # Browser configuration

-`sonarwhal` allows you to define what browsers are relevant to your scenario by adding the property `browserslist` to your `.sonarwhalrc` file, or in the `package.json` file.
+`webhint` allows you to define what browsers are relevant to your scenario by adding the property `browserslist` to your `.hintrc` file, or in the `package.json` file.
 This property follows the same convention as [`browserslist`][browserslist]: